 Your job will be challenging since you'll be managing digital marketing which is way different than traditional marketing.
 Here are a few major tasks that you'll have to perform:

-- Tracking and monitoring performance metrics
+- Track and monitor performance metrics

-- Communication and collaboration with marketing teams
+- Communicate and collaborate with marketing teams

 If you’re well-prepared and have experience in digital marketing, this job is your best bet.

 This is a highly specialized entry-level job.
 It’s strictly related to content marketing so you'll get a chance to grow in this field.

 Content marketing specialists work closely with the content marketing team, CMO, and senior management.
 You’ll be involved in strategy development for online content that your company will create, publish, and distribute.

 It’s a challenging, technical, and high-responsibility job.
 If you can handle it, your career growth will skyrocket in a few years.